When does school start?

 In addition to seat deposit and the Intent to Enroll form, you must submit the following to documents to the Admissions Office by June 1:

 - official transcripts showing all post-secondary coursework you have completed.
 At least one must reflect the conferral of a bachelor’s degree.
 The copies of transcripts included in your CAS do not fulfill this requirement.

 - proof of immunization against measles and rubella.
 For more information about proof of immunity, please contact UA Little Rock Health Services at 501-916-3188.

 Will I be assigned a UA Little Rock email account?

 Yes.
-Instructions for accessing your UA Little Rock email address and BOSS accounts can be found on your PIN Letter which is mailed to you in your acceptance packet.
+Instructions for accessing your UA Little Rock email address and BOSS accounts can be found in the “Computers/IT” section below.